BitcoinSchema/1sat-ordinals/fungible-tokens/bsv20.md

 # BSV-20

 {% hint style="warning" %}
 BSV-20 is deprecated.
-There is no valid reference implementation for BSV-20.
+There is no reference implementation for BSV-20.
 Use [BSV-21](bsv-21.md) for new tokens.
 {% endhint %}

 `First is fist` deployment and minting allows for a single use-case where a token is publicly mintable, by anyone, outside of the control of any token issuer.&#x20;